lokijota/aiplayground/01.ModelCalling/README.md

 - `vision_openai_api.py` - same calls as in the previous example but using the Openai API.

-- `vision_openai_api_2images.py` - similar to the above but passing two images and asking a question about both.
-THIS EXAMPLE DOES NOT WORK, apparently llama3.2-vision only supports one image (or maybe ollama doesn't support two images). https://www.reddit.com/r/LocalLLaMA/comments/1h7lf9l/how_to_analyze_multiple_images_in_ollama_using/?rdt=49211 .
+- `vision_openai_api_2images.py` - similar to the above but passing two images and asking a question about both. `Llama3.2-vision` only supports 1 image, `Llava` seems to concatenate the images and overlay the prompt text (terrible results), but `minicpm-v` worked in my example and got the right response.